 Rio de la Vista of the Adams State University’s Salazar Rio Grande del Norte Center reminded those present about the State of the Basin Symposium on March 20th.
 Dan Gibbs of DNR will be keynote speaker.
 The event will be virtual and registration link reminder in the chat.
 Rio also thanked the groups sponsoring the symposium.

-Amber Pacheco requested a letter of support from the Roundtable on behalf of the subdistricts who are working on a WaterSmart grant with Colorado Water Conservation Board staff, Colorado Open Lands, and a few other partners.
+Amber Pacheco requested a letter of support from the Roundtable on behalf of the subdistricts who are working on a WaterSMART (Bureau of Reclamation) grant with Colorado Water Conservation Board staff, Colorado Open Lands, and a few other partners.
 Nathan requested that Amber draft the letter to be sent after asking for any opposition.
 There being none, the executive committee will review the letter and continue the process.

 Daniel Boyes reminded people about the upcoming meetings for the Basin Implementation Plan subcommittees for measurable objectives and strategies.
 Dates and times will be on the website.
 The BIP drafts are being worked on in connection with the overall General Contractor.
 The timeline is shortening for feedback from community members.